MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 This article provides an overview of deploying Alliance Cloud connectivity stack in Azure.
-The solution requires two customer Azure subscriptions.
-One subscription contains the SIL (SWIFT Integration Layer) resources.
+The solution requires two Azure subscriptions.
+One subscription contains the SWIFT Integration Layer (SIL) resources.
 The other subscription contains the resources to connect to SWIFT's network via Alliance Connect Virtual.

 This approach can be used for:

 * Migrating SWIFT connectivity from on-premises to Azure

-* Establishing new SWIFT connectivity using Azure
+* Establishing new SWIFT connectivity by using Azure

 ## Potential use cases

 This solution is targeted to:

-* Existing SWIFT customers running SIL (SWIFT Integration Layer) on-premises who want to run Alliance Cloud footprint in Azure.
+* Existing SWIFT customers who run SIL on-premises and want to run Alliance Cloud footprint in Azure.
-* New SWIFT customers can benefit by deploying directly to Azure.
+* New SWIFT customers, who can benefit by deploying directly to Azure.

 ## Architecture